open-ephys/miniscope-docs/_sources/ucla-miniscope-v4/quick/software.rst.txt

     #.
 Configure the *Package Source* field to *All* using the drop-down menu:

         ..  image:: /_static/images/bonsai-package-manager-package-source-dropdown.webp
-            :alt:   screenshot of Bonsai package manager with the Package Source drop-down higlighted
+            :alt:   screenshot of Bonsai package manager with the Package Source drop-down highlighted
             :align: center
             :height: 400px